scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 9 AP
 - **Range:** self
-- **Duration:** 5 minutes
+- **Duration:** 10 minutes
 - **Damage Type:** fire

 You speak a word of power as fire crawls across your body.
 Until the spell ends, you gain the following benefits:

 - You gain _Resistance 3_ to fire damage.
 - Any creature that moves adjacent to you for the first time this round, ends their turn there or makes a melee attack against you gain Burn 1.
-- You may spend 5 AP to unleash a cone of fire in front of you.
-The cone extends 5 tiles out and 3 tiles wide.
+- You may spend 5 AP to unleash a 5x3 tile cone of fire in front of you.
 Make a spellcasting roll against the creatures defense.
 On success they take 1/3 in fire damage.
 - You have expertise with spells that deal fire damage.

 Only a single Power Word can be active at once, casting another Power Word spell ends any other Power Word spells you've cast.